Athletic Trainers: FAQs

 Q: What are the renewal requirements?

-Each person licensed under the act shall renew his/her license annually on or before the expiration date by submitting a renewal application, the renewal fee, proof of current CPR certification, AED certification, AED certification and proof of current NATA-BOC Certification.
+Each person licensed under the act shall renew his/her license annually on or before the expiration date by submitting a renewal application, the renewal fee, proof of current CPR certification, AED certification, AED certification and proof of current NATA-BOC certification.

-By notifying the board in writing before the expiration of your current license you may request inactive status.
+The board does not have the option of retirement status.
+However, by notifying the board in writing before the expiration of your current license you may request inactive status.
 To resume practice in New Mexico you may restore your license by a written request for reinstatement and the board staff will send a reinstatement renewal notice.